toney010319/Journal-app/README.md

-# A Simple Journal App, to Practice Ruby on Rails
+# A Simple Journal App, to Practice Ruby on Rails (BOOTCAMP PROJECT)

 ## User Stories